Utah Administrative Code

 (3) An LEA shall ensure that any computer software for maintaining or submitting LEA data is compatible with data reporting requirements established in Rule R277-484.

-(5) An LEA shall ensure that all summative testing data have been collected and certify that the data are ready for accountability purposes no later than July 12.
+(5) An LEA shall ensure that all statewide assessment data have been collected and certify that the data are ready for accountability purposes no later than July 12.

 (6) An LEA shall verify that it has satisfied all the requirements of the Superintendent's directions described in this section.

-(7) Consistent with Utah law, the Superintendent shall return assessment results from all required assessments to the school before the end of the school year.
+(7) Consistent with Utah law, the Superintendent shall return assessment results from all statewide assessments to the school before the end of the school year.

 assessments, student achievements